fablabbcn/employees-info/README.md

    * This will help people connect your name to your face :alien:

 ### Bonus :octocat:
+- [ ] [Learn Markdown](https://www.markdowntutorial.com/lesson/1/) - We are increasingly using markdown in our projects!
-* If you like emojis, here is all the emojis that Github supports: https://gist.github.com/rxaviers/7360908 :horse: :trollface:
+- [ ] If you like emojis, here is all the emojis that Github supports: https://gist.github.com/rxaviers/7360908 :horse: :trollface:

-* [Learn Markdown](https://www.markdowntutorial.com/lesson/1/) - We are increasingly using markdown in our projects!
+By having all our users on Github, we can manage them into multiple Teams.
+Teams can then have access to repositories, or even websites.

+**Example:** All members of the team called **Employees** can log into our [Grafana monitoring](https://grafana.fab.city) service by clicking the 'Sign in with Github' button.
+(No need to create additional login / password.)

 ## How to: